Gordon Beckham: Minor leagues

+Major leagues

-On June 3, 2009, the White Sox purchased Beckham's contract, adding him to the major league roster after he had hit .326 with 23 doubles, four home runs and 25 RBI in 175 at-bats between Double-A Birmingham and Triple-A Charlotte.
-Thus, Beckham reached the Majors 364 days after he was selected by the White Sox.
-He became the second position player from his draft class, behind the Giants' Conor Gillaspie, to make his MLB debut when, on June 4, 2009, he started at third base for the White Sox against the Oakland Athletics.
-In his debut Beckham went 0-3 with a strikeout and reached on a fielder's choice.
+On June 3, 2009, the White Sox purchased Beckham's contract, adding him to the major league roster after he had hit .326 with 23 doubles, four home runs and 25 RBI in 175 at-bats between Double–A Birmingham and Triple–A Charlotte.
+Thus, Beckham reached the Majors 364 days after he was drafted by the White Sox.
+He became the second position player from his draft class, behind the Giants' Conor Gillaspie, to make his MLB debut when, on June 4, he started at third base for the White Sox against the Oakland Athletics.
+In his debut Beckham went 0–3 with a strikeout and reached on a fielder's choice.
 He became the Sox' everyday starting third baseman, due to Josh Fields, and utility infielder Wilson Betemit's inadequacies at the plate and on defense.